How is sound used to explore for oil and gas?

 Oil and gas are found in deposits below the seafloor.
 Millions of years ago, tiny plants and animals died and were buried by layers of sand and silt.
 Over time, as they are buried by more material, heat from the Earth’s interior and pressure from overlying sediments turn the plant and animal remains into oil and gas.
 The oil and gas flow into tiny empty spaces in the surrounding rocks, similar to water being absorbed by a wet sponge.
 A layer of solid rock, salt, or clay traps the oil and gas and prevents them from escaping.
 People use sound to map sediment and rock layers.
 They look for structures such as salt domes that can trap oil and gas and for the characteristic signals that indicate the presence of an oil or gas deposit.

 The layers of the seafloor are examined with seismic reflection and seismic refraction (also called wide angle seismics).
 Echosounding is a basic type of seismic reflection.
 Echosounding is used to measure the depth of the water.
 High-frequency echosounders (12,000 Hz) are used to measure the depth to the seafloor.
 A sound pulse is sent from a ship and that sound reflects off the seafloor and returns to the ship.
 The time the sound takes to travel to the bottom and back is used to calculate the distance to the seafloor (See the section about Sonar).
 Low-frequency echosounders (1,000 to 6,000 Hz) can penetrate a short distance into the seafloor, up to approximately 100 meters, to study the upper sediment layers (see Sub-bottom Profiler).

 Seismic reflection uses a stronger sound signal and lower sound frequencies (10-50 Hz) than echosounding in order to look deeper below the seafloor.
 The sound pulse is often sent from an airgun array towed behind a slowly moving ship.
-An airgun uses the sudden release of compressed air to form bubbles.
-The bubble formation produces a loud sound (see Airgun).
+Airguns rapidly release compressed air, forming a bubble.
+This bubble formation produces a loud sound (see Airgun).